Neuroimmunology

 |

-As neuromyelitis optica spectrum disorder is an entity that disproportionately affects women, pregnancy is a central factor to be considered during treatment.
-There is no conclusive evidence that neuromyelitis optica spectrum disorder has an effect on fertility.
-However, the rate of miscarriage is increased in patients with neuromyelitis optica spectrum disorder, especially during the first trimester.
-Eclampsia also occurs at a higher rate in patients with neuromyelitis optica spectrum disorder, and comorbid autoimmune disease is an additional risk factor for eclampsia (70).
-A retrospective review of pregnant patients with neuromyelitis optica spectrum disorder suggests that there may be an increased relapse rate after delivery (47).
-Unlike multiple sclerosis, neuromyelitis optica spectrum disorder remains active during pregnancy.
 For treatment of an acute relapse during pregnancy, steroids, plasmapheresis, or IVIG are considered relatively safe options.
 In cases of aggressive disease, immunomodulatory therapy may be considered throughout the pregnancy, such as azathioprine.
-In 2017, Shosha and colleagues published a retrospective analysis of the pregnancy literature in other autoimmune conditions and made recommendations about the use of certain immunosuppressant agents in pregnant patients with neuromyelitis optica spectrum disorder (91).
-They remarked that in certain infrequent and select cases, the benefit of receiving these medications may outweigh the risk to the fetus.
+In 2017, Shosha and colleagues published a retrospective analysis of the pregnancy literature in other autoimmune conditions and made recommendations about the use of certain immunosuppressant agents in pregnant patients with neuromyelitis optica spectrum disorder (92).
+In infrequent cases, the benefit of receiving these medications may outweigh the risk to the fetus.
 Both azathioprine and rituximab have been administered during pregnancy for other autoimmune conditions.
 Women with neuromyelitis optica spectrum disorder should be counseled to plan pregnancy so that their treatment can be optimized.
 One systematic review and case series investigated 102 pregnancies where rituximab was used within 6 months of conception in patients with multiple sclerosis and neuromyelitis optica spectrum disorder.
 The case series looked at 11 pregnancies (seven multiple sclerosis and three neuromyelitis optica spectrum disorder).
-Despite the limitations from the small sample size, rituximab appeared safe when used within 6 months of conception (15).
+Despite the limitations from the small sample size, rituximab appeared safe when used within 6 months of conception (14).
 A personalized approach to the treatment of neuromyelitis optica spectrum disorder during pregnancy is recommended.

 Most maternal IgG transfer to the fetus happens in the second and third trimester.
 Thus, direct effects of anti-CD20 or anti-CD19 agents are most pronounced in the second and third trimesters of pregnancy.
 The elimination half-life of rituximab is about 18 to 32 days and the anti-CD19 agent inebilizumab about 18 days.
 Hence, by the second trimester, there is little if any rituximab or inebilizumab remaining in serum.
 Therefore, if conception is desired, it would be reasonable to wait 3 months after the last dose of anti-CD20 or anti-CD19 medication to pursue conception, and if conception is successful, to halt any further dosing until delivery.
 Because the pharmacodynamic effects of these agents are long-lived, more than 6 months, there is some protection against relapses offered by the B-cell depleting agents if used in this manner.